UnderscoreBrad/BasicBot_PY/README.md

 # BasicBot_PY
 A basic, Python-based bot for Discord channels.

-View the website here: https://sites.google.com/view/discord-basicbot/
+View the website here: https://sites.google.com/view/discord-basicbot

 **Important Setup Information:**

 BasicBot requires Server Members Intent to function.
 This is how it DMs and mentions users.

-Environment Variables (.env) must contain the proper IDs for the bot token, owner's user ID, and owner's DM channel.
+Environment Variables (.env) must contain the proper IDs for the bot token, owner's user ID, and owner's DM channel, site URL should be filled out with your website, or the site listed above.
 See sample in dotenv

 global-censored.txt can contain no keywords, but ensure there are no blank lines in the file